whoisdsmith/AI-MTHRFCKR/README.md

 - [SyntheticAl Data](https://syntheticaidata.com/) - SyntheticAl Data Is A Platform For Generating Synthetic Data.
 It Provides Tools For Generating Data That Can Be Used For Machine Learning And AI Applications, Including Data For Training And Testing Models.
 - [Teachable Machine](https://teachablemachine.withgoogle.com/) - Teachable Machine Is A Platform For Building AI Models.
 It Provides A Simple And Intuitive Interface For Building And Training Machine Learning Models, Without Requiring Any Prior Knowledge Of Programming Or Machine Learning.
 - [Textomap](https://www.textomap.com/) - Textomap Is A Platform For Visualizing And Exploring Text Data.
 It Provides Tools For Visualizing Text Data, Including Word Clouds, Network Graphs, And Interactive Maps.
-- [Tinq.ai-NLP API](https://tinq.ai/) - Tinq.ai Is An NLP API.
-It Provides A Suite Of NLP Tools, Including Text Analysis, Sentiment Analysis, And Topic Modeling.
+- [Tinq AI-NLP API](https://aiinfinity.blogspot.com/p/developertinq.html) - Tinq.ai is a simple natural language processing tool.
+It helps you easily implement text analysis within your projects.
 - [Valyr](https://valyr.vercel.app/) - Valyr Is A Platform For Building AI Applications.
 It Provides A Suite Of Tools For Building And Deploying AI Models, Including Data Preparation, Model Training, And Deployment.
 - [Whisper](https://github.com/openai/whisper) - Whisper Is An Open-source Platform For Building AI Applications.
 It Provides A Suite Of Tools For Building And Deploying AI Models, Including Data Preparation, Model Training, And Deployment.